xaviml/controllerx/CONTRIBUTING.md

 pre-commit install
 ```

-_Note: I recommend working with Python 3.7 since is the minimum version supported_
+_Note: Although 3.7 is the minimum version supported, I recommend working with Python 3.8 since it is the minimum version supported by flake8._

 ## Adding a new controller